humancomputerintegration/ChemicalHaptics/README.md

 ## Silicone Mold Design

-In this repo we include the STL files of our 3D printed molds that were used to cast the silicone pieces used in our wearable device.
+In this repo we include the STL files of our [3D printed molds](./3D_models) that were used to cast the silicone pieces used in our wearable device.
 The channels in the silicone can be designed in any way and take variable shape.
+We used Dragon Skin FX-Pro Silicone, but any silicone of similar hardness can be used.
 Below you'll find more specific guidelines for using these silicone pieces.

 ### Central to Peripheral Patch